Skip to content

 • Deploys the prior version in the same manner, and ...

-deployDeployAction --deploy 5125ab12 /var/www/DEPLOY/coolApp/ /var/www/apps/coolApp/ "www-data@host0 www-data@host1 stageuser@host3" "www-data@host4"
+• Runs the deploy-revert hook afterwards The userAtHost can be passed as follows: deployDeployAction --deploy 5125ab12 /var/www/DEPLOY/coolApp/ /var/www/apps/coolApp/ "www-data@host0 www-data@host1 stageuser@host3" "www-data@host4"

 Arguments

-• --cleanup - Optional.
-Flag.
+• --cleanup - Flag.
+Optional.
 After all hosts have been --deployed successfully the --cleanup step is run on all hosts to finish up (or clean up) the deployment.

-• --debug - Optional.
-Flag.
+• --debug - Flag.
+Optional.
 Turn on debugging (defaults to BUILD_DEBUG environment variable)

-• --versions - deployHome - Required.
-Path.
+• --versions - deployHome - Path.
+Required.
 Remote path where we can store deployment state files.

-• --id applicationId - Required.
-String.
+• --id applicationId - String.
+Required.
 The application package will contain a .env with APPLICATION_ID set to this Value

-• --application applicationPath - Required.
-Path.
+• --application applicationPath - Path.
+Required.
 Path where the application will be deployed

-• userAtHost - Required.
-Strings.
+• userAtHost - Strings.
+Required.
 A list of space-separated values or arguments which match users at remote hosts.
 Due to shell quoting peculiarities you can pass in space-delimited arguments as single arguments.

 Debugging settings